SantoriniDave.com

 By Santorini Dave

-• Best Hotels in South Bank & Bankside: London Marriott Hotel County Hall (stately and historic beside Westminster Bridge) • Park Plaza Westminster Bridge (large, modern, and very convenient) • Park Plaza County Hall (great for families) • Shangri-La Hotel at The Shard (spectacular views near London Bridge) • Sea Containers London (stylish, maritime-inspired design with a fantastic riverfront bar) • Novotel London Bridge (solid mid-range choice near Borough Market) • ibis London Blackfriars (best budget-friendly choice)
+• Best Hotels in South Bank & Bankside: London Marriott Hotel County Hall (historic, stately, and best for Westminster views) • Park Plaza Westminster Bridge (large, modern, and very convenient) • Park Plaza County Hall (great for families) • Shangri-La Hotel at The Shard (spectacular views near London Bridge) • Sea Containers London (stylish riverfront hotel with a great bar) • Novotel London Bridge (solid mid-range choice near Borough Market) • ibis London Blackfriars (best budget-friendly choice)

 South Bank is one of the best places to stay in London if you want river views, major sights, easy walking, and a lively cultural atmosphere.
 Strictly speaking, South Bank is the stretch of the south side of the Thames around Waterloo, Westminster Bridge, the London Eye, the Southbank Centre, and the National Theatre.
-Just east of it is Bankside, home to Tate Modern, Shakespeare’s Globe, Borough Market, and The Shard.
-For travelers, the two areas work well together and are often treated as one long riverside area.
+Just east is Bankside, home to Tate Modern, Shakespeare’s Globe, Borough Market, and The Shard.
+For travelers, the two areas work well together and are usually treated as one long riverside district.

-The big advantage of staying here is simple: you can walk to an enormous number of things.
+The big advantage is simple: you can walk to a huge number of London’s best sights.
 From the western end of South Bank, you are just across the river from Big Ben, the Houses of Parliament, and Westminster Abbey.
 Walk east along the river and you pass the Royal Festival Hall, National Theatre, Gabriel’s Wharf, OXO Tower, Tate Modern, Millennium Bridge, Shakespeare’s Globe, Borough Market, London Bridge, and eventually Tower Bridge.

-South Bank is not the prettiest residential neighborhood in London, and parts of it can feel busy, modern, and slightly corporate.
-But for sightseeing convenience, river walks, theater, museums, family attractions, and first-time visitors who want to be in the middle of the action without staying in the West End, it is excellent.
+South Bank is not London’s prettiest residential neighborhood, and parts of it can feel busy, modern, and slightly corporate.
+But for sightseeing convenience, river walks, theater, museums, family attractions, and first-time visitors who want to be central without staying in the West End, it is excellent.

 Pros and Cons of Staying in South Bank